immersive-web/raw-camera-access/explainer.md

 The initial proposal of the API used an `XRView` type as a handle that can then be used to query the camera image from the system.
 The camera intrinsics could be calculated by inspecting the projection matrix of the XRView.
 In case the system wanted to surface a camera image that is not aligned with any of the existing views, it would have to artificially create additional `XRView` instances.

 This API shape was not very extensible as it did not offer a clear way of adding camera-specific properties - they would have to be added to an `XRView`.
 In the likely case the API would have to be extended to account for cameras that are not aligned with views, the API shape did not offer nice / obvious extension points.

+### Immersive Web CG discussions

+Initial IW CG discussions for the feature happened in bialpio@google.com's personal [repository](https://github.com/bialpio/webxr-raw-camera-access/issues/1) (currently archived), and caused the API shape to change.
+The [outcome](https://github.com/bialpio/webxr-raw-camera-access/issues/1#issuecomment-821531579) of the discussion was to pivot from attempting to provide a unified API shape to cater to both smartphone-focused (render effects) and <abbr title="head-mounted display">HMD</abbr>-focused (running custom computer vision algorithms) scenarios, into a simpler API shape that would work primarily for smartphone-specific scenarios.
+The API shape could later be extended with a variant that would take into account various platform constraints of HMDs - this variant would also be feasible to implement on smartphones.
+In addition, application authors could use the currently proposed API shape to run custom CV algorithms on the returned camera texture if they choose to, until a better-suited, cross-platform solution becomes available in WebXR.
+For more details, see the discussion linked above.